 In 2012, the Library inaugurated a number of ongoing workshops on the craft of writing.
 Designed to appeal to a wide range of experiences, the workshops offer writers the chance to get back to fundamentals and focus on the essentials of good writing practice.
 Topics vary by season, but recent workshops have included Facing the Next Draft, Turning Characters into People in Fiction and Nonfiction, Die or Dialogue!, and the always popular Prompt! sessions that get the creative juices flowing.
 Check the Calendar of Events each season for details.

 The Library hosts monthly writing groups for fiction, nonfiction, memoir, poetry, and children's/young adult writers.
 The groups are intended for members with at least some experience as professional writers, and members must be comfortable being critiqued and critiquing others.
 All prospective members must submit a writing sample for a blind evaluation prior to acceptance into any group.
 If space is not available or members are not accepted into their first choice of group, they will be placed on a waiting list for a slot in a new group.
-For more information and to submit a writing sample, please email firstname.lastname@example.org.
+Click here for more information about which groups have space and how to submit a writing sample.

 Reference and Research Support